 - Use a service like Cloudways (excellent but the way and the service I use for all my websites) so that you can spin up servers and applications (WordPress sites, WooCommerce e-commerce sites) in minutes.

 - Keep your clients on separate dedicated servers.
 You will have a single login point but you can easily manage client servers in one dashboard.

-- Use specialized email services like MXroute, GSuite, or Rackspace instead of cheap email services on web hosting platforms.
+- Use specialized email services like MXroute, Google Workspace, or Rackspace instead of cheap email services on web hosting platforms.